 With 23.1% of youngsters in the under-five age group classed as overweight or obese, the UK was second only to Ireland, which registered 27.5%.

-The Athlete’s Guide to Sports Supplements separates fact from fiction, provides quick answers to the most common questions and concerns, and delivers trustworthy information on their use.
+The Athlete’s Guide to Sports Supplements separates fact from fiction, provides quick answers to the most common questions and concerns and offers trustworthy advice on the use of 120 of today’s most popular supplements Continue reading Using supplements safely and legally

 According to a new worldwide survey, people from the UK and Ireland are more likely to consider themselves overweight than those from anywhere else in Europe, but fewer are taking steps to lose weight.